 The Shannon Clinic Urology department provides a diverse spectrum of urologic care including treatment of conditions affecting the kidneys, bladder, prostate and urinary tract.
-Four board-certified physicians with more than 40 years of combined experience, a highly-trained staff, and proficiency in the latest treatments and technologies combine to give the Clinic the ability to keep patients at home for treatment.
+Three board-certified physicians with more than 45 years of combined experience, a highly-trained staff, and proficiency in the latest treatments and technologies combine to give the Clinic the ability to keep patients at home for treatment.
 The Clinic treats patients of all ages.
-Services include:

 Kidney Stone Treatment